adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 The motivation for this project is to create a tool that provides **both** summary statistics and the means for identifying data bias across multiple modalities such as tabular clinical data, genomic data or image data like CT, MRI and FMRI scans.
 Those are the insights into the age, gender, survival status, race and ethnicity of the cohorts in the dataset.

 The result is a Shiny App, useful for identifying data bias.
 It offers summary statistics, easy-to-view visual inspection with the interactive plots and a correlation matrix.
-You can view the code and resources for this tool at its [GitHub repository](https://github.com/adamurban04/UPSTaRT).
+You can view the code and resources for this tool at its [GitHub repository](https://github.com/adamurban04/UPSTaRT) or the actual Shiny app at [shinyapps.io](https://adamurban.shinyapps.io/Research/)